samsbp/semgrep-workflow/README.md

 ## Github Action

 Semgrep-integ.yml is the github action workflow that can be used .
-It need secrets such as "SEMGREP_APP_TOKEN" incase of using semgrep webapp and "AUTH_TOKEN" for defectdojo api token
+It need secrets such as
+1. "SEMGREP_APP_TOKEN" incase of using semgrep webapp
+2. "AUTH_TOKEN" for defectdojo api token

 use github repository secrets to store and retrieve via actions